Canon RF 35mm F1.4 L VCM Lens Review

 Back to Top

-Canon addresses that omission with IBIS (In-Body Image Stabilization) in some of their EOS cameras, and this lens has a high 7.0 stop hand-held shake correction rating with the EOS R3.
+Canon addresses that omission with IBIS (In-Body Image Stabilization) in some of the EOS R-series cameras, and this lens has a high 7.0-stop hand-held shake correction rating with the EOS R3.
 In addition to reducing camera shake, the stabilized imaging sensor provides a still viewfinder image, enabling careful composition.
 Furthermore, sensor-based AF takes advantage of the stabilized view for improved accuracy.

 With no IS switch on the lens, the camera menu must be used to enable or disable IBIS or check the current settings.
 This extra step is a slight impediment to working quickly, going from tripod mounted to handholding, for example.